 - Needed sports equipment: New cleats, balls, clubs, leotard, or money toward team fees

 - Swing set: One big gift in lieu of multiple smaller gifts.
-Family can donate to the cause.
+Extended family can donate to the cause.

 - Basketball hoop

-- Fairy garden accessories (we build our own natural houses and decorate with fairies and animal figurines)
+- Fairy garden accessories (we love to build our own natural houses and decorate with fairy and animal figurines)

 - Sidewalk chalk